Cuba house rentals

 Stand-out events include a celebration of urban dance in April, and the disco festival in May is one of the biggest disco events all year.
 In August, at the tail end of monsoon season, Cuba hosts Carnival celebrations, and in October, Fiesta de la Cubania in Bayamo allows you to indulge in music, dancing, and delicious local cuisine.
 Havana’s jazz festival in December draws musicians worldwide.

-What are the top things to do in Cuba?
+Top things to do in Cuba

 Old Havana - Habana Vieja